How to back up your Mac before installing OS X Mavericks

 Why should I back up?

 Backing up files on your Mac is always a good idea, no matter the situation.
 In fact, when was the last time you did a backup?
 Exactly.
 You should do one right now while reading this article.
 And, when installing a new OS X, it's best to backup files just in case the changes bring something unexpected.
 Accidents happen.
 Technology is never perfect.

 What should I back up?

-You should backup all of your important documents, files, and folders.
-It’s a good idea to be safe as possible by making sure that everything is taken care of.
+You should back up all of your important documents, files, and folders.
+It’s a good idea to be as safe as possible by ensuring that everything is taken care of.